DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Prepare for Leaflet Map Templates quiz, to be taken during any 2-hour period by Sunday 9pm on [Moodle](https://moodle.trincoll.edu).
 Unless you have earned an outreach event exemption, there are two quiz deadlines this Sunday.

 ### Mon Nov 11
-- Brief Zoom introductions with guest evaluators of your final data stories: [Ginny Monk, Children's Issues and Housing Reporter at CT Mirror](https://ctmirror.org/author/gmonk/), and [Victoria Asfalg, Trinity '23, Policy and Data Analyst at Open Communities Alliance](https://www.ctoca.org/victoria_asfalg)
+- Brief Zoom introductions from 11:30-11:40am with guest evaluators of your final data stories: [Ginny Monk, Children's Issues and Housing Reporter at CT Mirror](https://ctmirror.org/author/gmonk/), and [Victoria Asfalg, Trinity '23, Policy and Data Analyst at Open Communities Alliance](https://www.ctoca.org/victoria_asfalg)
 - In class: Explore [sample data stories by students on past projects](https://datavizforall.org/partners-projects/)
 - Practice applying evaluation criteria to data story by former student
 - Overview of Learning Goal #11: Tell and Show Your Data Story.
 Start reading HODV Chapter 15 <https://handsondataviz.org/story.html>